Emmure: Lineup departure, new members, and Look at Yourself (2015–2018)

-Hindsight (2019-present)
+Hindsight (2019–present)

 In the Spring of 2019, Emmure headlined another European tour once again with Rise of the North Star, Obey the Brave, Fit for A King and Alpha Wolf.

-Vocalist Frankie Palmeri confirmed via a tweet on August 19, 2019 that the band had entered the studio to begin recording their eighth full-length album.
+Vocalist Frankie Palmeri confirmed via a tweet on August 19, 2019, that the band had entered the studio to begin recording their eighth full-length album.

 The band opened up for As I Lay Dying on their Shaped by Fire Tour with After the Burial.

 Emmure will open up for As I Lay Dying once again, this time in Europe with Whitechapel and Une Misère joining the lineup.

 On October 31, 2019, the band released a new single "PIGS EAR" and also tweeted "HINDSIGHT IS 2020".
 On March 13, 2020, they released the album's second single "Gypsy Disco"(Directed by Eric DiCarlo/SquareUp Studios) continuing with the quote "HINDSIGHT IS 2020" on Twitter.

 After recording of the album had finished members moved onto other projects.
 When the COVID-19 pandemic began members began needing to gain more revenue.
-Guitarist Joshua Travis has released new solo music, Josh "Baby J" Miller began a new band with Chelsea Grin vocalist Tom Barber called Darko. and Frankie Palmeri has begun streaming on twitch and revived his podcast.
+Guitarist Joshua Travis has released new solo music, Josh "Baby J" Miller began a new band with Chelsea Grin vocalist Tom Barber called Darko US. and Frankie Palmeri has begun streaming on twitch and revived his podcast.

 On May 29, 2020, the band released the album's third single "Uncontrollable Descent" not only with the slogan "HINDSIGHT IS 2020" but the album cover and the song features a sample saying "HINDSIGHT" in the outro.
-The band then released the fourth single "I've Scene God" on 12 June 2020.
+The band then released the fourth single "I've Scene God" on June 12, 2020.

-The album was released on the aforementioned date and received generally positive reviews, most noting how the album still has Emmure's signature Deathcore and Nu Metal influences but the latter are far more prominent on this record than any before.

 On July 28, 2021, drummer Josh Miller announced his departure from Emmure.

 Musical style, influences and lyrical themes

 Musical style

-Emmure has been described as deathcore, metalcore, extreme metal and alternative metal with added elements of nu metal The band has received both praise and criticism for the abundance of breakdowns in their music.
+Emmure has been described as deathcore, metalcore, and extreme metal.
+They have also used elements of nu metal.
+The band has received both praise and criticism for the abundance of breakdowns in their music.
 Spoken words, death growls, shrieks, breakdowns, rapping and dissonant chords are often featured in Emmure's music.